It's great to have you on the Rush Limbaugh program as we head on down the tracks.

 It's just the best living example.

-Not living, but I mean current with our lifespan, lifetime's example.
+Not living, but I mean, current with our lifespan, lifetimes example.

-And there's still teachable lessons, real world lessons to garner from that.
+And there's still teachable lessons, real-world lessons to garner from that.

-Republican Party, I know, is is not interested.
+Republican Party, I know, is not interested.

-But back to the guy's I don't think there's a wilder effect here.
+I don't think there's a wilder effect here.

-Uh I mean, the idea that Democrats care about people like me and Republicans don't, that's been ingrained for so long.
+I mean, the idea that Democrats care about people like me and Republicans don't, that's been ingrained for so long.

 Because the Republicans don't know how to talk about liberty and freedom.